sdrap/artclcomp/README.md

 #About

-artclcomp is a LaTeX article class.
-It is basically more compressed in terms of header, while allowing for more informations (see template.pdf for an example).
+"artclcomp" is an alternative "custom" LaTeX article class which is more compressed in terms of header, while allowing for more information.

-Aside from the standard fields for a header (title, abstract, date, author), some other (optional) fields are possible (email, keywords, ArXiV, AMs, JEL, Funding, etc.)
-To spare space, redundant informations are gathered (similar addresses, fundings or thanks for two are more authors are printed only once).
+Aside from the standard fields for a header (title, abstract, date, author), some other (optional) fields are possible (email, keywords, ArXiV, AMs, JEL, Funding, etc.).
+To spare space, redundant information are gathered (similar addresses, funding or thanks for two are more authors are printed only once).
 The bibliography is slightly more compressed too.

 #Howto
 Download the class artclcomp.cls in your project directory or to a place where it can be called.